New Double Stone Steel PVD colored stainless steel fabrication unit in Wimbledon, London

 V-grooved and folded Double Stone Steel PVD stainless steel in Brass Mirror for glass rack over bar, Devonshire Club Hotel, London.

-With the capacity to produce Double Stone Steel PVD coloured stainless steel in the UK this opens up opportunities for smaller orders to be processed ( previously orders had to be shipped overseas which greatly added to the lead time and costs).
+With the capacity to produce Double Stone Steel PVD colored stainless steel in the UK this opens up opportunities for smaller orders to be processed ( previously orders had to be shipped overseas which greatly added to the lead time and costs).
 Now that lead times are based on despatch within the UK this means that smaller orders can be processed without the disproportionate overheads of transport costs.
 This opens up enhanced trade possibilities with other manufacturers, architectural metalwork providers and construction companies.

 John Desmond Ltd, established in 1968, are architectural metalwork fabricators and specialists and work to the exceptionally high standards demanded by architects and designers.